mgyarmathy/json-data-node-modules/README.md

 <!-- Part 1 -->
 #Using JSON Data Node Modules and NPM to Store and Distribute Static Data

+*The following post is the first of a two-part series covering JSON Data Node modules and how to use them in the browser with Browserify.
+This post covers how to create JSON Data Node Modules and potential use cases for this type of module.*

 <img style="display: block; margin: 0 auto;" src="http://i.imgur.com/DtHsMG5.png"/>

 NodeJS modules, along with Node Package Manager (NPM), are a great way for Javascript developers to share modularized bits of code.
 By publishing your module to NPM, anyone can include it in their NodeJS application with a simple `npm install your-package-name`.
 NodeJS developers have also used local node modules to store configuration data used throughout their application.
 In this way, config data can be accessed by `var config = require('path/to/config.json')`.

 But there's also a third, less-common usage: node modules can also be used for storing and distributing static data.
 I refer to these types of node modules as JSON Data Node Modules.
 These modules are particularly useful when your application requires information that is public, static, and domain-specific.
 NPM can be leveraged to host and distribute static data.
 In addition, these modules are a great alternative to using a database to store and access your information.

+There are several use cases that this type of module is suitable for.
+A few examples are:

+- public reference information (e.g., [country ISO codes and currencies](https://www.npmjs.com/package/country-data), [CMU pronouncing dictionary](https://www.npmjs.com/package/cmu-pronouncing-dictionary), etc.)
+- domain-specific information (e.g., [list of Marvel characters](https://www.npmjs.com/package/marvel-characters), [list of flower names](https://www.npmjs.com/package/flowers), etc.)
+- proprietary business information

 For example, say that you have a set of employee information that is shared among several different internal applications.
 This data is relatively static, only updated occasionally as employees join or leave the company.